-1. Introduction
+1 Introduction

 Iron aluminides are of interest as an alternative to advanced steels intended for high temperature structural applications.
-Their excellent intrinsic oxidation resistance [1-3], lower density and material costs make them attractive candidates in potentially replacing steels in some of these applications [4-7].
-However, their widespread use is limited mainly due to (i) low ductility at room temperature [8] and (ii) reduced creep resistance at elevated temperatures beyond 600 °C [9-11].
-It has been shown that the creep resistance of B2-ordered FeAl can be improved by classical physical metallurgy approaches such as solution strengthening with alloying elements like Ti, Zr, Mo [12-14], precipitation strengthening by addition of C or B which form carbides and borides respectively [12,14] and dispersion strengthening, for instance, using Y_2O_3 nanoparticles [15].
+Their excellent intrinsic oxidation resistance [1] [2] [3], lower density and material costs make them attractive candidates in potentially replacing steels in some of these applications [4] [5] [6] [7].
+However, their widespread use is limited mainly due to (i) low ductility at room temperature [8] and (ii) reduced creep resistance at elevated temperatures beyond $600\,^{\circ}$ C. It has been shown, though, that the creep resistance of B2-ordered FeAl can be improved by classical physical metallurgy approaches such as solution strengthening with alloying elements like Ti, Zr, Mo [9] [10] [11], precipitation strengthening by addition of C or B which form carbides and borides respectively [9],[11], and dispersion strengthening, for instance, using Y_2O_3 nanoparticles [12].
 Another strategy for improving creep resistance is to utilize a lamellar microstructure that may be obtained through a eutectic or eutectoid decomposition process.
-Thus, in the case of TiAl alloys, it has been shown that a fine, lamellar microstructure can substantially improve creep resistance [16].
+Thus, in the case of TiAl alloys, it has been shown that a fine, lamellar microstructure can substantially improve creep resistance [13].

-A lamellar arrangement of two intermetallic phases has been observed in the Fe-Al-system in the composition range 55-65 at.% Al and is based on the eutectoid decomposition of the high-temperature ε phase Fe5Al8 (space group: I $\overline{4}$ 3m, no. 217; Pearson symbol: cI52) [17] into B2-ordered FeAl (Pm $\overline{3}$ m, no. 221; cP2) and triclinic FeAl2 (P $\overline{1}$, no. 2; aP19) [18].
-The eutectoid decomposition occurs at 60.9 at.% Al and at 1095 °C [19].
-The mechanical properties at high temperature of such in-situ composites in the binary Fe-Al system have not been investigated in detail so far.
+A lamellar arrangement of two intermetallic phases has been observed in the Fe-Al-system as well in the composition range 55-65 at.% Al based on the eutectoid decomposition of the high-temperature ε -phase Fe5Al8 (space group: $I\overline{4}3m$, no. 217; Pearson symbol: cI52) [14] into B2-ordered FeAl ($Pm\overline{3}m$, no. 221; cP2) and triclinic FeAl2 ($P\overline{1}$, no. 2; aP19) [15].
+The eutectoid decomposition occurs at 60.9 at.% Al and 1095 °C [16].
+The mechanical properties at high temperature of such in-situ composites have not been investigated in detail so far.
 In the present study, compression creep experiments of eutectoid and off-eutectoid binary compositions were carried out in the temperature range 600-800 °C; the deformed microstructures were examined and correlated with the observed mechanical response.

-2. Experimental
+2 Experimental

-The materials were produced by arc melting pieces of pure Al (99.99%) and Fe (99.99%).
+The materials were produced by arc melting Al (99.99 %) and Fe (99.99 %) bulk elements.
 The chamber was purged with Ar and evacuated multiple times in an effort to reduce the oxygen partial pressure, and the final pressure in the chamber was maintained at 60 kPa.
 Additionally, a lump of Zr metal was melted in the chamber prior to melting the Fe-Al alloys to further reduce residual oxygen.
 The Fe-Al buttons were flipped and re-melted five times to ensure homogenization.
 Final rods with dimensions of 14 mm diameter and 170 mm length were achieved by drop casting into a water-cooled Cu mold.